 Mental health care disparities, prevention and treatment, cultural adaptations, depression Tel: 1-508-793-7738 Email:

 James Córdova, Ph.D.
-Professor, Hiatt School of Psychology
+Professor and Chair, Hiatt School of Psychology

 Nicola Curtin , Ph.D.
 Assistant Professor, Hiatt School of Psychology